NCAR/kcor-pipeline/README.md

 To build the KCor pipeline code, your system must have IDL, the MySQL client development package, and CMake 3.1.3 or later.
 Make sure these are installed on your system before continuing.

+These instructions will work on Linux and Mac systems.
+It should be possible to install the KCor pipeline on Windows systems, but it is not described here.

 ### Configuring for your system

 To configure the KCor pipeline for your system, do the following from the top-level of the pipeline source code (change the location of your IDL installation and the location where you want the pipeline to your needs):